Bank of Nova Scotia (TSE:BNS) Price Target Cut to C$57.00

-Bank of Nova Scotia (TSE:BNS) (NYSE:BNS) had its price target dropped by equities researchers at National Bank Financial from C$58.00 to C$57.00 in a report released on Wednesday, BayStreet.CA reports.
-The brokerage presently has a “sector perform” rating on the bank’s stock.
-National Bank Financial’s price target indicates a potential downside of 0.94% from the stock’s current price.
-National Bank Financial also issued estimates for Bank of Nova Scotia’s Q4 2020 earnings at $1.19 EPS and FY2020 earnings at $5.10 EPS.
+Bank of Nova Scotia (TSE:BNS) (NYSE:BNS) had its target price decreased by National Bank Financial from C$58.00 to C$57.00 in a research note issued to investors on Tuesday, BayStreet.CA reports.
+The firm presently has a “sector perform” rating on the bank’s stock.
+National Bank Financial’s target price would indicate a potential upside of 1.12% from the company’s current price.

-A number of other equities research analysts have also recently commented on the company.
-CSFB decreased their price target on Bank of Nova Scotia from C$59.00 to C$56.00 in a report on Friday, August 21st.
-Eight Capital raised their price target on Bank of Nova Scotia from C$67.00 to C$68.00 in a report on Wednesday, May 27th.
-Canaccord Genuity raised their price target on Bank of Nova Scotia from C$60.00 to C$60.50 in a report on Wednesday, August 19th.
-Credit Suisse Group decreased their price target on Bank of Nova Scotia from C$59.00 to C$56.00 in a report on Friday, August 21st.
-Finally, Royal Bank of Canada decreased their price target on Bank of Nova Scotia from C$64.00 to C$61.00 and set a “sector perform” rating on the stock in a report on Wednesday.
-Three research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
-Bank of Nova Scotia presently has an average rating of “Hold” and a consensus price target of C$67.86.
+Several other analysts have also commented on the stock.
+CSFB reduced their price target on shares of Bank of Nova Scotia from C$56.00 to C$55.00 in a research report on Thursday, August 27th.
+TD Securities lowered their price target on Bank of Nova Scotia from C$66.00 to C$65.00 and set a “buy” rating for the company in a research report on Wednesday, May 27th.
+Royal Bank of Canada lowered their target price on Bank of Nova Scotia from C$64.00 to C$61.00 and set a “sector perform” rating for the company in a report on Wednesday, August 26th.
+Canaccord Genuity increased their price target on shares of Bank of Nova Scotia from C$60.00 to C$60.50 in a research report on Wednesday, August 19th.
+Finally, Eight Capital lifted their price objective on shares of Bank of Nova Scotia from C$67.00 to C$68.00 in a report on Wednesday, May 27th.

 The Bank of Nova Scotia provides various banking products and services in North America, Latin America, the Caribbean and Central America, and the Asia-Pacific.
 The company offers financial advice and solutions, and day-to-day banking products, including debit and credit cards, chequing and saving accounts, investments, mortgages, loans, and related creditor insurance to individuals and small businesses; and commercial banking solutions comprising lending, deposit, cash management, and trade finance solutions to medium and large businesses, including automotive dealers and their customers.